tgross/devopsdaysmsp2018/content/_index.md

 {{% fragment %}}![cartoon punching a clock with a JIRA ticket](img/jira-clock-puncher.png){{% /fragment %}}

 {{% note %}}
 formal Agile methodologies contribute to the problem. "act ethically" doesn't have any story points in this epic.
-But you're supposed to be a professional, not a JIRA clock puncher. act like it!
+But you're not a assembly line worker punching out JIRA tickets, you're a professional engineer! act like it!
 {{% /note %}}

 ---